Professor-G/pyBIA/docs/source/Godines & Prescott 2025.rst

 The saved predictions for the candidate objects, along with their corresponding area and the first eigenvalue of the covariance matrix, can be :download:`downloaded here <outlier_scores_and_areas.txt>`.

-With the predictions and morphological values saved, we can now generate the figure showing the iForest score distributions and the correlation between the scores and the extent of the image-segmentation patches.
+With the predictions and morphological values saved, we can now generate the figure showing the iForest score distributions and the correlation between the scores and the effective extent of the image-segmentation patches.

 .. code-block:: python